It looks like she's going to a New Year's Eve party.

 Hey, it's your birthday, right?

-This is a Beatles.
+This is the Beatles.

 And we are here on the Excellence in Broadcasting Network.

-Here's this here's this American thinker piece.
+Here's this American thinker piece.

 The controversy following revelations that U.S. intelligence agencies have monitored suspected terrorist-related communications 9-11 reflects a severe case of selective amnesia by the New York Times and other media opponents of President Bush.

-They certainly didn't show the same outrage when a much more invasive and uh indiscriminate domestic surveillance program came to light during the Clinton administration in the 1990s.
+They certainly didn't show the same outrage when a much more invasive and indiscriminate domestic surveillance program came to light during the Clinton administration in the 1990s.

 At that time, the Times called the surveillance a necessity.

-And Steve Croft, if if you made a phone call today or sent an email to a friend, there's a good chance that what you said or wrote was captured and screened by the country's largest intelligence agency.
+And Steve Croft, if you made a phone call today or sent an email to a friend, there's a good chance that what you said or wrote was captured and screened by the country's largest intelligence agency.

-That's some 60 minutes, February 27, 2000, to air uh or to describe the the uh echelon program.
+That's from 60 Minutes, February 27, 2000, to air or to describe the echelon program.

 Few dispute the necessity of a system like Echelon to apprehend foreign spies, drug traffickers, and terrorists.

-The Times article quoted an NSA official in assuring readers that all agency activities are conducted in accordance with the highest constitutional legal and ethical standards.
+The Times article quoted an NSA official in assuring readers that all agency activities are conducted in accordance with the highest constitutional, legal, and ethical standards.

 Even so, the article did admit that many are concerned the system could be abused to collect economic and political information.

-Times is fabulous.
+The Times is fabulous.

 Echelon, it's absolutely great.